Squeezed Attention: Accelerating Long Context Length LLM Inference: Results

-Figure \ref{fig:latency} shows the latency for the FlashAttention baseline as well as for \OURS with 70\%, 80\%, and 90\% sparsity with 512K context length.
+To evaluate our system implementation, we benchmarked the end-to-end runtime for our centroid lookup and sparse FlashAttention kernels (and include the runtime of Pytorch code for setting up arguments for our kernels), and compared these with baseline FlashAttention and FlashDecoding implementations.
+We performed benchmarking on an NVIDIA H100 NVL GPU.
+Experimental details for our kernel benchmarking experiments are provided in Appendix \ref{appendix:experimental}.
+Figure \ref{fig:latency} shows the latency for the FlashAttention baseline, as well as for \OURS with 70\%, 80\%, and 90\% sparsity with 512K context length.
 We set the number of centroids to be 5\% of the context length.
 We report results for generation (one input token) as well as prefill with 1K and 4K input tokens, and we normalize the latency to the baseline latency for each input size.
 These results show the benefits of our method for accelerating long context length inference, with 4.3$\times$ / 4.2$\times$ speedups demonstrated for the prefill and decode phases.
-This shows how our approach is flexible and can accelerate both prefill and generation stages.
 Additional results for context length 128K are provided in Appendix \ref{appendix:kernel-128k}.
+Hierarchical centroid lookup kernel benchmarking is also provided in Appendix \ref{appendix:hierarchical-kernel}, demonstrating how our hierarchical approach can accelerate the lookup runtime by up to 1.4$\times$ for 512K context length.
+Appendix \ref{appendix:cluster-runtime} provides measured runtime for clustering the fixed context keys; note that this is performed \textit{offline} ahead of inference time, so it is not included in the inference latency breakdown.